-My boyfriend and I decided to go camping in Saguaro National Park for a long weekend in November.
+I decided to go camping in Saguaro National Park for a long weekend in November.
 The plan was to drive from Phoenix to Saguaro and camp two nights on the Tanque Verde Ridge Trail.
-Our plan seemed ambitious but I figured we had enough food/water packed and will be enough time to get to our first campsite without any issues.
+The plan seemed ambitious but I figured I had enough food/water packed and will be enough time to get to our first campsite without any issues.
 As is life, plans changed.

 Lesson 1: When you travel to Saguaro National Park make sure you know exactly which district you want to get to for your expedition!

 Saguaro National Park is divided into two districts (East/West).
 Although this is obviously depicted on the map do not be deceived because it takes about an hour to get from the Western district to the Eastern district – and you have to drive through the city of Tuscon.
-We plugged into our GPS “Saguaro National Park,” which brought us to the Western district.
-To get to Tanque Verde Ridge Trail we had to start at the Eastern district.
-This delayed our start by about an hour.
+I plugged into the GPS “Saguaro National Park,” which brought me to the Western district.
+To get to Tanque Verde Ridge Trail I had to start at the Eastern district.
+This delayed the start by about an hour.
 So if you want to go the more “advanced” part of Saguaro National Park I’d suggest plugging in the crossroads of Escalante Road and Freeman Road in Tuscon, AZ to head to the main location.

 Lesson 2: Always stop in at the Ranger Center, even if you’ve thoroughly read through the website, local warnings, and weather forecasts.
 These guys know best – don’t think you know better.

-Once we got to the Eastern district we headed straight to the Javelina rest area which is the starting point of Tanque Verde Ridge Trail.
-We decided to head left at the entrance fork which took us on a 45 minute detour around Cactus Loop to Javelina rest area.
-This delayed our start time even longer.
+Once I got to the Eastern district we headed straight to the Javelina rest area which is the starting point of Tanque Verde Ridge Trail.
+I decided to head left at the entrance fork which took me on a 45 minute detour around Cactus Loop to Javelina rest area.
+This delayed my start time even longer.
 So if you want to head to Javelina ASAP go right at the fork – it’s a two-way street!
 Once we got our gear prepped and had one last snack we started on the trail.
 Now I’m rule follower 100% call it “sin’s guilt” or being “square” but if I know there is a certain restriction or regulation I can’t break it…it seriously pains me to break a rule.
-So when we logged into the trail head I read that we had to get a pass for overnight camping along the trail.
-After convincing my boyfriend – because he knew I’d make it le mis if we didn’t o back – we headed back to the ranger’s center.
-We got the the ranger’s station almost 2 hours later than expected (it was about 2:30 PM at this time).
-The ranger informed us that it was too late in the day and the he could not authorize us on the trail due to heat warnings and due to the late start – so we wouldn’t be able to get to our first over-night location.
-Instead he suggested that we could go to Agua Caliente Park to camp for the night.
+So when I logged into the trail head I read that I had to get a pass for overnight camping along the trail.
+I got the the ranger’s station almost 2 hours later than expected (it was about 2:30 PM at this time).
+The ranger informed me that it was too late in the day and the he could not authorize us on the trail due to heat warnings and due to the late start – so I wouldn’t be able to get to my first over-night location.
+Instead he suggested that I could go to Agua Caliente Park to camp for the night.

 Lesson 3: Agua Caliente Park – A free, scenic, noisy, and rocky camping alternative

-Our hike the next day was beautiful!
-We hiked the Douglas Spring Trail for about 10 miles.
+The hike the next day was beautiful!
+I hiked the Douglas Spring Trail for about 10 miles.
 But not feeling up to having another sleepless night we decided to head back to Phoenix that night.

 Lesson 4: Tuscon is an amazing up-and-coming city.
 Old school southwestern charm mixed up with urban art and unique restaurants.
 It is a must visit!